cunytv/UncoveringCUNYTV/README.md

 ### Timeline

-The Gantt chart below visulizes the 18 month timeline.
-Collections will be completed self-contained cycles, tasks that include cataloging, digitization, ingest, captioning, and upload.
-The length of time estimated is informed by the number of tapes in the collections.
-Outreach efforts will officially begin February 2021 after the first cycle is complete and will be engaged on a weekly basis via social media, press releases, newsletters, listvs, blog posts, and person-to-person contact.
+The Gantt chart below visualizes the 18 month timeline (9/1/2020 - 2/28/2022).
+Collections will be completed self-contained cycles comprised of such tasks as cataloging, digitization, ingest, captioning, and public access.
+The length of time estimated is informed by the number of tapes in the collection.
+Outreach efforts will officially begin February 2021 after the first cycle is complete and will be engaged on a weekly basis via social media, press releases, newsletters, listervs, blog posts, and person-to-person contact.
 The timeline also indicates semesters where a student intern will assist the efforts.

 <img src="ProjectDocumentation/cuny_clir_plan_10.06.2020.png" width="100%" height="100%">